Some of our services have changed. Please see our services update page for more details

 The people who carry out the interviews need to have training around disability and mental health issues, so they understand legal requirements, and know how to have supportive conversations with candidates about their mental health needs.

 They should also have completed training in unconscious bias.
-ACAS has some useful information on avoiding unconscious bias.
+ACAS has some useful information on avoiding unconscious bias (external site).

 Unconscious bias podcast